sapientpro/json-stream/README.md

 const jsonStream = new JsonStream();

-// Use the value method to wait for the "user" property to be parsed.
+// Use the value method to wait for the "user" property to be parsed. jsonStream.value('user').then((user) => {
-// Note: The property path is provided with a dot-prefix (e.g., ".user") jsonStream.value('user').then((user) => {
     console.log('User:', user);
 });